Private and Robust Distributed Nonconvex Optimization via Polynomial Approximation: Introduction

-\emph{Contributions:} In this paper, we exploit the idea of introducing polynomial approximation and propose a Private and Robust Chebyshev-Proxy-based distributed Optimization Algorithm (PR-CPOA), considering requirements of privacy preservation and robustness to various network imperfections, including time-varying directed communication and asynchrony.
-The key idea is to construct Chebyshev polynomial approximations (i.e., proxies) for univariate objectives, employ consensus-type iterations with a privacy-preserving and robust mechanism to exchange vectors of coefficients of local proxies, and locally solve an approximate problem by optimizing the recovered global proxy.
+We propose a Private and Robust Chebyshev-Proxy-based distributed Optimization Algorithm (PR-CPOA).
+The key idea is to construct Chebyshev polynomial approximations (i.e., proxies) for objectives, employ consensus-type iterations with a privacy-preserving and robust mechanism to exchange coefficient vectors of local proxies, and solve an approximate problem by optimizing the recovered global proxy.
+The main contributions are summarized as follows.

-We first focus on the need of preserving the privacy of local objectives.
-Through the lens of approximation-based distributed optimization, we translate this need to keeping coefficient vectors as secrets and propose a new privacy-preserving mechanism that exploits two types of randomness.
-One lies in the obfuscation of local states with zero-sum random noises, which is inherited from \cite{manitara2013privacy,mo2017privacy,he2019privacy}.
-The other is the randomness in blockwise insertions of perturbed vector states to make their dimensions uncertain to the adversaries.
-We show that in the scope of $(\alpha,\beta)$-data-privacy\cite{he2018preserving}, a stronger privacy guarantee (i.e., a lower disclosure probability) is obtained compared to the design where existing algorithms (e.g., \cite{mo2017privacy,he2019privacy,he2019consensus}) are directly extended to handle vector states, without increased cost in communication complexity.
-Moreover, we avoid the privacy-accuracy trade-off and consider a more general problem with nonconvex objectives, which are in contrast with differentially private distributed convex optimization algorithms\cite{han2017differentially,hale2018cloud,nozari2018differentially,ding2022differentially}.

-To gain robustness against various imperfections in network communication, we employ the push-sum average consensus protocol\cite{kempe2003gossip} as a backbone of iterations to handle time-varying and directed graphs and then discuss its asynchronous extensions.
-We analyze in detail the relationship between the accuracy of consensus and that of the obtained solutions, thus verifying that the proposed algorithm keeps effective and accurate when the above network imperfections exist.
-Since the iterations of the developed algorithm are linear and consensus-type, we are free from the problem of selecting appropriate step-sizes in different settings, which is a troublesome routine of typical gradient-based methods.